ankane/strong_migrations/README.md

 ## Multiple Databases

-Skip checks for specific databases with: [unreleased]
+Skip checks and other functionality for specific databases with: [unreleased]

 ```ruby
 StrongMigrations.skip_databases += [:catalog]
 ```

-Note: This also skips all other functionality besides `alphabetize_schema`
+Note: This does not affect `alphabetize_schema`

 ## Custom Messages